Liverpool announce record turnover & £42m pre-tax profit in latest accounts | Goal.com

 Liverpool maintained seventh place in the Deloitte Football Money League, which was released in January, having moved up two places the previous year.

 Commercially, the soon-to-be Premier League champions continue to grow.
-Nine new partners joined the club in the year up until May 2019, while the club's retail team recorded that footfall into official LFC stores worldwide surpassed 1m for the first time.
+Nine new partners, including AXA, Intel, Levi Strauss, Lavazza, Verbier, Tigerwit, NH Doods, PB Bintang and Nord VPN, joined the club in the year up until May 2019, while the club's retail team recorded that footfall into official LFC stores worldwide surpassed 1m for the first time.

 The club’s international expansion plans have also grown with a new retail partner announced in Malaysia, club shop opened in Thailand and new selling channels on Amazon in USA, Canada and Germany.
 E-commerce orders, the club say, were shipped to over a record 190 countries world-wide.